intuition-dev/INTUITION2/docs/DOCKER.md

 		cd root
 		ls -la

-		//and you may what to check the speed of the Docker host provider pip install speedtest-cli
+		//optiona: you may what to check the speed of the Docker host provider pip install speedtest-cli
 		speedtest-cli

-You should now have a container where you can run node, for admin or any service that you can't do purley client side.
+You should now have a container with a cloud development enviroment where you can run node and other utils, for a bespoke META admin|build or other service that you can't run purley client side.

-3. From your PC, Mount the ftp drive of admin(what is inside of the docker host); the first connection

-		//change the password for the admin user (in /home/admin) passwd admin

-		//start ftp server
-		nohup vsftpd&

-		// ftp connect to the docker admin folder, ex: using cyberduck or any ftp client

-		// Optional: connect to the docker admin folder by mounting local pc drive to it - from pc to docker
-		// pick a tool you like, there are many, some are

-		-

-		// upload your admin app, ex: http://github.com/topseed/meta-admin-ex/tree/master/exMeta2

-		// unzip the tool in /home/admin, ideally www_admin ends up in /home/admin/www_admin

-		// you can edit the node express admin app as you wish, and ftp or mount to 'deploy'.

-4. Now the second connection: from admin to the ftp static server.
-Mounting the ftp drive of the app in docker.
+2. Inside the Docker image:

+		cd /home/admin

+		npm -g i nbake

+		// this will extract a sample admin app nbake -a

+		// install the sample app
+		npm i

+		// soon you'll need to edit admin.yaml in this folder, but first lets get something we can admin|build

+3. Now we need to mount our web server: FTP (ex: CDN77), AWS S3 or WebDav.
+The admin|build server will... build the web app.

 	// use the ftp user name and address of your static site ( edit http://github.com/topseed/meta-admin-ex/blob/master/exMeta2/mnt.sh to be like )